plabayo/rama/README.md

 Rama is **completely free, open-source software** which needs lots of effort and time to develop and maintain.

-Support this project by becoming a [sponsor][ghs-url].
-One time payments are accepted [at GitHub][ghs-url] as well as at ["Buy me a Coffee"][bmac-url].
+You can become a regular financial contributor to Rama by paying for a monthly subscription at [polar.sh/plabayo](https://polar.sh/plabayo/subscriptions).
+In case you want a specific github issue to be resolved or like you can also fund issues via that platform.
+One time contributions are possible as well and greatly appreciated.

-One-time and monthly financial contributions are also possible via Paypal, should you feel more at ease with that at ["Paypal Donations"][paypal-url].
+Alternatively you can also become a (monthly subscriber) sponsor or pay a one-time donation via [Github Sponsors][ghs-url].
+For one-time donations you are also free to use ["Buy me a Coffee"][bmac-url] or ["Paypal Donations"][paypal-url] in case you are more at ease with any of these.

 Sponsors help us continue to maintain and improve `rama`, as well as other Free and Open Source (FOSS) technology.
-It also helps us to create educational content such as <https://github.com/plabayo/learn-rust-101>, and other open source libraries such as <https://github.com/plabayo/tower-async>.
+It also helps us to create educational content such as <https://github.com/plabayo/learn-rust-101>, and other open source libraries such as <https://github.com/plabayo/tokio-graceful> and <https://venndb.rs>.

 Next to the many unpaid developer hours we put in a project such as `rama`, we also have plenty of costs, such as services ranging from hosting to Docker,